-As Europe reels from the events unfolding in France, there could hardly be a more timely and hopeful story than that of Christian de Chergé, a remarkable peacemaker featured in our e-book Why Forgive?
+As the Western world reels from repeated terror attacks by Islamic extremists and grapples with the continued threat of violence, there could hardly be a more timely and hopeful story than that of Christian de Chergé, a remarkable peacemaker featured in our e-book Why Forgive?
 In 2010, his gripping story was brought to life as the major motion picture Of Gods and Men by French director Xavier Beauvois.
 De Chergé and his fellow monks living in Algeria were murdered at the hands of Islamic extremists.
 Amazingly, de Chergé had written a letter forgiving his persecutors in advance.

 Through James Christensen, the prior of a Trappist monastery in Rome, I recently learned of a remarkable story of someone who not only forgave his persecutors, but did so before the fact.
 In May 1996, the GIA, a radical Muslim faction active in Algeria, kidnapped seven of James’s fellow Trappists in the Atlas Mountains and threatened to hold them hostage until France released several of their own imprisoned compatriots.
 Several weeks passed, and still the French government refused.
 In the end, the GIA killed the monks by beheading them.

 All France was horrified, and every Catholic church in France tolled its bells at the same time in the monks’ memory.
 What struck me most about the tragedy, however, was something that had quietly foreshadowed it two years before.
 The prior of the Algerian monastery, Christian de Chergé, had had a strange premonition that he would soon die a violent death, and wrote a letter forgiving his future assassins, sealed it, and left it with his mother in France.
 Opened only after his murder, it read in part: